kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 know that this has succeeded?
 -->

-- Expose well-formed data in the ResourceSlice API representing the real-time health of the devices a ResourceSlice describes.
+- Expose well-formed data in the Kubernetes API representing the real-time health of the devices that the ResourceSlices describe.

 ### Non-Goals